 The most popular index fund is called the S&P 500.
 If you invest in the S&P 500 (through the common ETFs VOO or SPY), your money will experience profits or losses according to what the biggest 500 companies in America do.

-For example, if you put all your investments into one company and that company fails, or if their shares drop, you lose all your $$$.
+On the contrary, if you put all your investments into one company and that company fails, or if their shares drop, you lose all your $$$.

 Even though index funds carry lower risk, that doesn’t mean you can’t lose money.